-Trello Gold offers everything in the free version of Trello but includes more storage along with access to features to customize the look of your boards:
+Trello Gold offers everything in the free version of Trello along with more storage and access to features to customize the look of your boards.

 If your main interest is in tracking project tasks and creating workflows, the free version will be adequate for your needs.
-However, for greater project management capacity you might want to invest in Trello Gold so you can access the calendar feature.
-Without the calendar feature, Trello is still a great tool, but with the calendar feature, it turns into something that can really be your "all-in-one" task manager and note keeper.
-If you want to be able to integrate with other tools such as Evernote, Survey Monkey, and Google Hangouts--or if you want everyone on your team to have access to Trello's advanced features--you'll need to invest in the business version.
+For greater project management capacity, you may want to invest in Trello Gold so you can access the calendar feature.
+Without the calendar feature, Trello is still a great tool.
+With the calendar feature, Trello turns into something that can really be your "all-in-one" task manager and note keeper.
+If you want to be able to integrate with other services such as Evernote, Survey Monkey, and Google Hangouts--or if you want everyone on your team to have access to Trello's advanced features--you'll need to invest in the business version.

-Regardless of whether Trello is for you, you need a system, either digital or paper-based, to track proposal tasks and communicate with colleagues.
+Regardless of whether you choose Trello, you absolutely do need a system, digital or paper-based, to track proposal tasks and communicate with colleagues.
 Grant writing requires tracking multiple steps and depends on team collaboration.
 Grant writing is not a solo activity.
 If you do not already have tools and systems in place to share information and collaborate, you need to find something.
-Maybe you'll rely on SharePoint or a custom software program.
-What you choose doesn't matter so much as making sure that your system works, does everything you need, and is something you are your colleagues are willing to learn and use.
+What you choose doesn't matter so much as making sure your system works, does everything you need, and is something you and your colleagues are willing to learn and use.

-If you don't already have a tool, and if you want a flexible system that allows you to share content and update content and workflows easily, Trello's free version is worth a try.
+If you don't already have a tool, and if you want a flexible system that allows you to share content and update content and workflows easily, give Trello's free version a try!

 *Note: This is not a sponsored post